Infertility - Causes, Risk Factors & Treatments | SingHealth

 Under certain circumstances, surgery or cannulation of the tube may 'open' up the tubes.
 If despite treatment, there is no conception or the tubes cannot be unblocked, then in-vitro fertilisation (IVF) will be the treatment of choice.

 Problems with ovulation such as polycystic ovary syndrome (PCOS).
 Patients with PCOS who are overweight should lose weight as this may lead to resumption of ovulation.
-Ovulation induction with clomiphene, letrozole or FSH injection may also be used.
+Screening for medical conditions like diabetes and high cholesterol should also be strongly considered.
+Ovulation induction with Clomifene or Letrozole may be used.

-Patient with large endometriotic cysts (>5 cm) or with severe pain may consider surgery.
-If there is still no conception 6-12 months postsurgery, then IVF may be the next step.
+Treatment of endometriosis is highly individualised.
+Patients with large endometriotic cysts (>5 cm) or with severe pain may consider surgery.
+IVF may be the next step if there is no conception postoperatively.
+Not all endometriotic cysts require surgery, as repeated surgeries can further reduce ovarian reserves.
 As endometriosis tends to recur, it is advisable to consider medical treatment to prevent recurrence if fertility is not desired.

 Fibroids and polyps that distort the womb cavity can be removed through the hysteroscope, a telescope that allows visualisation of the womb cavity.
 The camera is introduced through the vagina.

-Premature ovarian failure such that eggs are no longer released.
-Under these circumstances, an egg donor or embryo donor is necessary as there is no treatment of this condition.
-Prior to any cancer therapy, women and men are counselled about how they can preserve their fertility.
-Men can bank their sperm and women can bank their eggs, ovarian tissue or embryo for future use.
+Premature ovarian failure (early menopause) is a condition where the woman's ovaries stop releasing eggs.
+Under these circumstances, an egg donor is necessary as there is no proven treatment to reverse this condition.
+It can be genetic or caused by medical treatments (e.g., cancer treatment).
+Hence, prior to any cancer therapy, both women and men are counselled about how they can preserve their fertility.
+Men can bank their sperm and women can bank their eggs, ovarian tissue or embryo (if they are married) for future use.

 The number and quality of eggs diminish with age.
-There is no medication that can reverse the effects of age and that is why for women older than 35, infertility investigations may commence after six months of trying.
+There is no proven treatment that can reverse the effects of age and hence for women older than 35, infertility investigations may commence after six months of trying.

-Hormonal or chromosomal tests may be performed to find the underlying cause.
+Hormonal tests, chromosomal tests and an ultrasound of the scrotum may be performed to find the underlying cause.
 In a small percentage of men, the cause is hormonal and replacement of hormones may allow the resumption of sperm production.

 For men with low sperm count, intracytoplasmic sperm injection where sperms are injected directly into the egg at IVF will give the sperm the opportunity to fertilise the egg.

-For men with no sperm, sperm may be obtained directly from the testis or eididymis.
+For men with no sperm, sperm may be obtained directly from the testis or epididymis via a surgical procedure.
 As the number of sperm retrieved are low, IVF/ICSI is necessary.
 For those where no sperm is retrieved, sperm donation can be considered.

 For men with erectile dysfunction, psychosocial counselling and medication like Viagra may be helpful.